 For those not interested in doing it themselves, there are several guides who will make sure you return home with fish in your cooler.
 Search this site for an guides who cater to anglers in these waters.
 They're the experts, and it won't take long until you are fighting your first fish!

-Don't forget about those beatiful rainbow trout, too!
+Don't forget about those beautiful rainbow trout, too!

 Come meet Gov. Sean Parnell and his family at the Mat-Su Governor's Family Picnic at 4 p.m.
 Friday, Aug.
 10 at Raven Hall on the Alaska State Fairgrounds.
 This free barbecue is your chance to shake hands with Alaska's leaders.